Companion website for

 Tim Crook is a journalist, author, director, academic and broadcaster who has pioneered developments in radio journalism, radio drama, and campaigned for freedom of expression for journalists in the United Kingdom.
 While presenting an overnight programme on LBC Radio in London he became one of the first broadcasters to announce and confirm the death of Diana, Princess of Wales in 1997.
 For nearly 20 years he has developed the teaching of the practice and theory of radio, scriptwriting, and media law and ethics in undergraduate and postgraduate courses at Goldsmiths, University of London.

-Tim Crook was born in Calcutta, India in 1959, the third son of Captain John H Crook, an infantry officer in the Hallamshires Battalion of the York and Lancaster Regiment during the Second World War, who fought at the Battle of Normandy, played rugby union for Liverpool and pursued a post war career in the Foreign Office and legal profession as a solicitor.
+Tim Crook is the third son of Captain John H Crook, an infantry officer in the Hallamshires Battalion of the York and Lancaster Regiment during the Second World War, who fought at the Battle of Normandy, played rugby union for Liverpool and pursued a post war career in the Foreign Office and legal profession as a solicitor.
 Tim’s great uncle, Thomas Heald, was an infantry officer in the Great War, was awarded the Military Cross, and an amateur golf champion.
 Extracts from his personal diary between 1914-18 were published in Subalterns of the Foot: Three World War I Diaries of Officers of the Cheshire Regiment, a book written by his daughter Anne Wolff and published by Square One in 1992.
 Tim’s great, great, grand uncle, Joseph Crook, was the radical liberal MP for Bolton from 1852 to 1861 who campaigned for better pay and conditions for women in the Lancashire bleaching industry, sponsored black Americans seeking their freedom from slavery, and helped found the Bolton Institute- now Bolton University.
 Another ancestor, Lieutenant Philip Joseph Crook, died in Palestine in 1917 while serving with the Lancashire Yeomanry.

 Tim Crook’s mother Sheila was a fashion artist and antiques dealer and her father was the town clerk to Up Holland Urban District Council near Wigan.